 We may permanently suspend a profile or device if we can no longer trust it due to a severe violation, or if our attempts to correct repeated negative behaviors are unsuccessful.
-Under permanent suspension, the owner of the suspended profile forfeits all licenses for games and other content, Gold membership time, and Microsoft account balances.
+Under permanent suspension, the owner of the suspended profile forfeits all licenses for games and other content, Xbox subscriptions membership time, and Microsoft account balances.

 Xbox's enforcement strike system educates players about enforcement severity, cumulative effect of multiple enforcements, and the total impact on their standing.
 The system attaches strikes to every enforcement, ranging in severity based on inappropriate activity.
 Strikes remain on a player's record for six months.
 For more information, please visit Xbox Introduces Enforcement Strike System.